lusee-night/opsim/docs/README.md

     1. `t_surface`: array of surface temps in 15 min increments for lunar cycle
     2. `EPV_area`: Area of E PV panel in m^2
     3. `WPV_area`: Area of W PV panel in m^2
-    4) `TPV_area`: Area of top PV panel in m^2
+    4. `TPV_area`: Area of top PV panel in m^2
-    5) `solarConstant``: Radiated power of sun, in W/m^2
+    5. `solarConstant``: Radiated power of sun, in W/m^2
-    6) through 10 as defined for PVProjArea() above
+    6. through 10 as defined for PVProjArea() above
-    7) -
+    7. -
-    8) -
+    8. -
-    9) -
+    9. -
-    10) -
+    10. -
-    11) `dust_obscuration`: Fractional decrement in panel power from dust.
+    11. `dust_obscuration`: Fractional decrement in panel power from dust.
 We usually use 5% as a conservative estimate.
-    12) `shadowing`: Fractional decrement in panel power from shadows of antennas, deployers, etc. on top face.
+    12. `shadowing`: Fractional decrement in panel power from shadows of antennas, deployers, etc. on top face.
 I had a whole complex section to calculate this as a function of time for a simplified physical geometry of the antennas and deployers, but with the current layout shadows are minimized.
 This could be implemented approximately with an array: 10% for 25 hours after sunrise and before sunset, then falling sharply to 0% for the rest of the day.
-    13) `EOL_degradation`: End of Life degredation factor, including radiation etc. 5% is approximately correct from SolAero specs.
+    13. `EOL_degradation`: End of Life degredation factor, including radiation etc. 5% is approximately correct from SolAero specs.

 Function returns arrays of power for TPV, EPV, WPV, in 15 minute increments.

 9) Daytime and Nighttime power load parameters.

-    1) PPT: Peak Power Tracker, manages solar panels
+    1. PPT: Peak Power Tracker, manages solar panels
-    2) PDU: Power Distribution Unit, distributes power from solar panels and battery to other components
+    2. PDU: Power Distribution Unit, distributes power from solar panels and battery to other components
-    3) PFPS: Picket Fence Power Supply, power supply with precise switching to limit RFI to "picket fence" in freq space
+    3. PFPS: Picket Fence Power Supply, power supply with precise switching to limit RFI to "picket fence" in freq space
-    4) CDH: Renamed DCB, Digital Control Board, controls onboard operations
+    4. CDH: Renamed DCB, Digital Control Board, controls onboard operations
-    5) SPT: Spectrometer
+    5. SPT: Spectrometer
-    6) Preamp: Science antenna preamplifiers
+    6. Preamp: Science antenna preamplifiers
-    7) RF RX/TX: Communications receiver and transmitter modules
+    7. RF RX/TX: Communications receiver and transmitter modules
-    8) Charging/Discharging Efficiency: estimate of power lost to inefficiencies in battery and Ohmic heating.
+    8. Charging/Discharging Efficiency: estimate of power lost to inefficiencies in battery and Ohmic heating.
 Modeling should be expanded.
-    9) Uncertainty Margin: Uncertainty factor for total power load, since all components have not been assembled and tested their loads are not precisely known.
+    9. Uncertainty Margin: Uncertainty factor for total power load, since all components have not been assembled and tested their loads are not precisely known.

 10) Calculating battery State of Charge (SOC) and plotting.
     Using the power loads from 9), and the power output profile from 8), calculates the State of Charge (SOC) of the battery, and plotts results.

-    1) PPT_threshold: PPT only active when input power estimated to be greater than net draw from PPT and other nighttime instrumentation.
+    1. PPT_threshold: PPT only active when input power estimated to be greater than net draw from PPT and other nighttime instrumentation.

-    2) radio_threshold: RF RX/TX systems only active when net power greater than total daytime power draw.
+    2. radio_threshold: RF RX/TX systems only active when net power greater than total daytime power draw.

-    3)nameplateCapacity: Nominal capacity of battery
+    3. nameplateCapacity: Nominal capacity of battery

-    4) maxCharge: Specified maximum battery charge, from vendor
+    4. maxCharge: Specified maximum battery charge, from vendor

-    5) maxDoD: Maximum Depth of Discharge (minimum safe charge), specified by vendor.
+    5. maxDoD: Maximum Depth of Discharge (minimum safe charge), specified by vendor.
 N.B.
 NASA requirement may be significantly higher than vendor spec!
 NASA recommends 40% min safe SOC, possibly grants waivers for lower operation.

 11) Better lunar temp and thermal efficiency plot.
     Should be incorporated with previous lunar temp plot cell.